gsidsid/gptio/README.md

 # GPTIO

-**UPDATE: Many of the features this library provides have since been implemented nearly 1:1 into OpenAI's own API.**
+**UPDATE: Many of the features this library provides have since been implemented nearly 1:1 into OpenAI's own API as Function Calling.**

 A simple typescript alternative to langchain custom tools in a few hundred LOC to buck all the pointless prompt psuedoscience.